 Meanwhile, if you don’t want to part with an asset, but you need to use its value to meet an expense, you can use it for a collateral loan.
 The loan amount you’ll get will be dependent on the value of the item, which will be in the possession of the lender while the loan is in effect.
 You’ll get the piece back once the loan is paid off.

 Regardless of whether you opt to sell or loan on the value of your item, Biltmore Loan and Jewelry can help you.
 We are an institution based in Arizona that aims to help people tap into the value of their assets either through a purchase or loan.
 Our expert staff employs a convenient process of working with clients.
-It works this way: You set an appointment with us.
-Bring your item along with any documentation related to it.
+It works this way: You fill up our appraisal form or bring your item along with any documentation related to it.
 Receive an offer.
 Finally, walk out with cash on hand.
 We don’t give you the runaround and we are willing to answer any question you have.
 If you’re not happy with our offer, we will not force you to make decisions you’re not comfortable with.
 We’re happy to have helped you in exploring your options.

 How to Retain the Value of Collectibles